MicrosoftDocs/cpp-docs/docs/atl/reference/ccomenumimpl-class.md

 |[CComEnumImpl::m_spUnk](#m_spunk)|The **IUnknown** pointer of the object supplying the collection being enumerated.|

 ## Remarks
  `CComEnumImpl` provides the implementation for a COM enumerator interface where the items being enumerated are stored in an array.
-This class is analogous to the `IEnumOnSTLImpl` class, which provides an implementation of an enumerator interface based on an STL container.
+This class is analogous to the `IEnumOnSTLImpl` class, which provides an implementation of an enumerator interface based on a C++ Standard Library container.

 > [!NOTE]
 >  For details on further differences between `CComEnumImpl` and `IEnumOnSTLImpl`, see [CComEnumImpl::Init](#init).